 Z_-_D_-_3 sony has made a list of all they did wrong and have done everything possible to correct those mistakes while MS has gone in different directions only to turn back around and say sorry or oops we didn't mean to. all the mistakes of sony/ps3 yet it still outsold the xbox360 with one whole less year so what makes anyone think now a much more focused sony will loose any ground to ms this time around.
 MS you worry about entertainment and sony you please deliver games because i didn't spend $400 to watch TV, i want games and nothing but games.
 PS2 was successful because it had the most games

 Maybe.
 But this guy seems to think that MS is aware of the problem with this clause.
-While he doesn't want to speak on behalf of MS, he does believe that MS is trying to make [email protected] Seems his biggest thing was that Sony is making their indie program more attractive at the moment.
+While he doesn't want to speak on behalf of MS, he does believe that MS is trying to make [email protected] a good thing for indies, which will also be good for the gamer.
+Seems his biggest thing was that Sony is making their indie program more attractive at the moment.
 Competition will bring MS back to the indie interest.
 So that's a good thing, and I wish MS luck in it.

 Chris Charla is doing a great job.
 Wonder why he was never in charge in the first place?